 This article is reprinted from the summer 2009 issue of HOPE.
 Sister Lisa Stallings’ official title is director of worship at the Cathedral of the Assumption, Louisville, Ky.
 However, she thinks of herself as a “utility infielder.”
 Whether she and the pastoral staff are collaborating on episcopal events officiated by the Most Rev. Joseph E….

 This article is reprinted from summer 2008 issue of HOPE.
 Sister Cathy Campbell explained Providence Spirituality as the “sacrament of the present moment,” as does Jean-Pierre de Caussade in his book, “Abandonment to Divine Providence.”
 “I try to stay open to God in each person, moment and circumstance that I encounter,” she added.
 Sister Cathy…

 This article is reprinted from winter 2008 issue of HOPE.
 In August 2004, Hurricane Charley ripped through Arcadia, Fla., destroying homes and jobs for migrant workers.
 Today, the Sisters of Providence have their own veritable force of nature, Sister Cathy Buster, working to build Casa San Juan Bosco, a “green” housing development for farm workers…

-Diane Weidenbenner is the annual fund manager and donor relations for the Sisters of Providence Mission Advancement office.
+Diane Weidenbenner is the annual fund manager and donor relations for the Sisters of Providence Advancement Services office.
 She's also a Providence Associate.